3. DFSο

 For recharge allocations please see Purchase DFS storage.

 All users have access to the Private Area.
-Each user is provided with a default allocation:
+Each user gets a fixed default allocation:

-UCI Faculty members (PIs) can have low-cost recharge allocation(s) to fulfill their needs.
+UCI Faculty members (PIs) can purchase low-cost recharge allocation(s) to fulfill their needs:

-The PI can specify additional users who can have read and write access to the area.
+can specify additional users who will have read and write access to the area.

 - What to Store